There’s no denying the unbreakable bond between the body and mind. And yet, many people overlook this connection when it comes to their emotions.

 According to traditional medical systems, grief and sadness are felt in the lungs, skin, and large intestine.

 Sadness depletes your body of energy and can cause chest pain, tightness, and shortness of breath.
-In TCM, lungs are in charge of controlling your pores, which is why skin issues like dryness and sensitivity can be the result of lung problems.
+In TCM, the lungs are in charge of controlling your pores, which is why skin issues like dryness and sensitivity can be the result of lung problems.

 But positive emotions, like pride and courage, are also felt in the lungs.